 Please note that Nintendo 64 fails on 32 bit PC for now.

 Meaning of grades:

-A = Most games are playable at full speed B = Sometimes lag, or can need overclocking, or need a little frameskipping C = Slow, but some games are playable, could be improved in the future D = Very slow, but at least one game is playable - = Not packaged, or will never be playable, or have a huge bug preventing playing
+A = Most games are playable at full speed B = Sometimes lag, or may need overclocking, or need a little frameskipping C = Slow, but some games are playable, could be improved in the future D = Very slow, but at least one game is playable - = Not packaged, or will never be playable, or has a huge bug preventing playing

 All USB joypads can be configured with some efforts.

-The most common USB joypads are pre configured, and you will just need to plug them and they will work automatically.
+The most common USB joypads are pre-configured.
+When plugged they will work automatically.

 Joypads with no central button can use a L3+R3 combo to trigger the menu.

-The best joypads to use with Lakka are, in descending order:
+The best joypads to use with Lakka are: